 - 4 simple ways juniors can outshine their peers to get the promotion

-What does it really meant to make partner in a law firm?
+What does it really mean to make partner in a law firm?
 Is it any different to a ‘normal’ partnership?

-Most fixed share partners in a law firm have proven to their law firm that they can win their own work.
-And enough of their own work that they can hit their chargeable time targets without needing to be ‘fed’ work from the other firm partners.
+Most fixed share partners in a law firm have proven to their law firm that they can win their own work and that they have enough of their own work that they can hit their chargeable time targets without needing to be ‘fed’ work from the other firm partners.
 Indeed in law firms, fixed share lawyers who can’t generate enough of their own work to be fully chargeable, will not last more than 18 months or so.

 As a fixed share partner in a law firm you are expected to grow your business so that you can keep not just you, but a team of people fully chargeable.
 All whilst helping put more profit into the firm’s coffers than you (and your team) take out in wages.
 Many fixed share partners in law firms never quite make the transition to keeping a team of people fully chargeable.
 After all, law firms still expect very high personal billing targets from their fixed share partners.
 That really doesn’t leave much room for business development, people management and partnership matters.